Matt-Seth/GuitarProjectRPi/README.md

 Video Link: https://drive.google.com/file/d/1JTWyPygL7IHq2MMzHvmTciAnBAKqSiXi/view?usp=sharing

 Instructions to Compile:
 Must have a server up and running with Mosquitto.
-Have all the appropriate connections with each node.
-Just run each of the nodes and the publishing node will listen for notes and publish them accordingly.
+Have all the appropriate connections with each rpi_pub and rpi_led set.
+Just run rpi_pub.py on the Raspberry pi that has a USB mic attached, and rpi_led on an RPi with an LED attached.

+The file MicToFTransform is called from rpi_pub and does most of the work to record and FFT, in this file, the Value dev_index is the index of the usb mic from the PyAudio function get_device_info_by_index()

 Libraries Used:
 numpy